 Blue: Sipping Wine with a Lakeside View

 Situated on the edge of Okanagan Lake, Old Vines Restaurant pairs stellar lake views with a premium dining experience.
 Its wine is known to come from vineyards of the highest quality, making every pour as perfect as the serene view you’ll have with your meal.

 Violet: Grape Stomping

-Roll up those pants and get ready to stomp and squish on Oct 1 at House of Rose Winery’s StompOUT! grape stomping party for the LGBT community.
-Tickets are $15 and include a stomp, a glass of wine and live music.
-If you can’t make the stomp in October, you can also check out the Kelowna FabFive Wine Trail which offers some great wines with a lot of personality.
+Roll up those pants and get ready to stomp and squish at House of Rose Winery’s grape stomping parties, taking place September 29 and October 6 as part of the Fall Okanagan Wine Festival.
+If you can’t make the stomp parties, you can also check out the Kelowna FabFive Wine Trail, which offers some great wines with a lot of personality.

 Brown: Coffee and Books

 On the corner of Pandosy and Lawrence, near Kelowna’s rainbow crosswalk, sits Pulp Fiction Coffee House.
 Pop in for a cup o’ Joe, and afterward, head over to Robbie Rare Books to sift through books you thought were long out of print.
 Quaint with its bit of a blast-from-the-past feel, being inside Pulp Fiction is an experience in and of itself.